No results for ""

 If you create an attribute with a name already in use by a built-in attribute, the SDK will behave unpredictably during feature flag evaluation.

-When you work with an SDK that supports contexts, the only built-in attributes are kind, key, name, and anonymous.
-If you work with an SDK that only supports users, there are several additional built-in attributes.
+The only built-in attributes for contexts are kind, key, name, and anonymous.
+If you work with an older SDK that only supports users, there are several additional built-in attributes.

 To learn how to configure private attributes in your SDK, read Private attributes.